sascha432/trailing_edge_dimmer/README.md

 * Support for 10V dimming (or any other voltage in the 0-1.1V range)
 * Over temperature protection using an external NTC or the internal ATmega temperature sensor
 * Highly configurable to match any hardware
-* MOSFETs, BJTs and, TRIACs can be used
+* MOSFETs, IGBTs, BJTs and, TRIACs can be used

 [I2C/UART protocol](docs/protocol.md)